BleuLlama/Prosser/README.md

  - kPSC_Save		- save the player data to the save file
  - kPSC_Load		- load the player data from the save file
  - kPSC_Include		- load and run the indicated LUA file
+ - kPSC_Restart		- restart the engine, as though it was just loaded
+ - kPSC_Quit		- quit from the engine, prompt for 'enter' to continue
+ - kPSC_Version		- print out the engine version information

 The standard operating procedure is to put the Warp to your first room within the OnLoad() function of your startup-sequence.